davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 6 directories, 4 files
 ```

 The `my_tool` directory comes with an entrypoint file `index.js` which will be our CLI tool.
 This entrypoint requires and executes `lib/tools.js` which logs a simple message to `STDOUT` and completes after a delay of 1 second.
-Here's what those files look like

 ```javascript
 // my_tool/index.js